-Bazaar is another open source version control tool based on a centralized and distributed repository model.
+Bazaar is another version control tool that is free and open source.
+It is based on a centralized and distributed repository model.
 This implies that it can be used with or without a central server by developers.
 It supports directories tracking.
 However, this feature is not available in tools such as Git and Mercurial.
 Bazaar has an outstanding plugin architecture and existing plugins can be set up by the developer to expand the functionality or build their own plugin.
 Many top projects use Bazaar such as Ubuntu, MySQL, Mailman, MariaDB, and many more.

 On the other hand, some cool features of Bazaar include:

 - Support cross-platform

 We have discussed best free and open source version control tools in this post.
 Both version control have pros and cons but major difference between centralized and distributed version control is the number of repositories.
 In centralized version control, you have only one repository.
 But, in distributed version control, you have multiple repositories.

 Finally, containerize.com is in a consistent process of writing blog posts on further latest open source products.
 Therefore, stay in touch with this Version Control Software category for the latest updates.